IAEA-NDS/endf-parserpy/README.md

 ```
 pytest --endfdir=<endfdir> -k test_endf_parserpy_never_fails
 ```
-This command will also attempt to read all ENDF files with the file ending `.endf` in the specified directory.
+This command will read and check all ENDF files with the file ending `.endf` in the specified directory.
-Additional arguments that are available are:
+Additional available arguments are:

 - `--endffile=<endffile>` to only test a single ENDF file within `<endfdir>`.
+- `--mf=<mfnum>` will restrict parsing to the MF section `<mfnum>`
 - `--ignore_zero_mismatch=false` to let the conversion fail for non-zero fields in the ENDF file if the ENDF-6 format specifies them to be zero.
+- `--ignore_number_mismatch=true` will lead to less strict checking that tolerates any non-zero number in the ENDF file contradicting the expected number in the ENDF recipe if the latter number is suffixed by a question mark.
+- `--ignore_varspec_mismatch=true` will lead to less strict checking that tolerates any inconsistent variable specification if the variable name in the
+                              ENDF recipe is suffixed by a question mark.

 ## Legal note